danforthcenter/plantcv/docs/roi_multi.md

       starting coordinate (`coord`), number of row and columns, and spacing to create a grid of ROIs, or a custom list of coordinates that specify the centers of the ROIs.
 Providing a custom list of coordinates (list of tuples) is useful for missing plants or any arrangement that isn't a perfect grid.
 Returns an Objects instance that can be used in downstream steps.
+The analysis image includes a number representing ROI order.

 **Reference Image**